How To Write a Construction Proposal in 2024: Free Templates & Tips

 Client Decision Making:

 A construction proposal also serves as an important resource for clients to assess the bids made by different contractors.
-To be more specific, a professional proposal can influence the client’s decision in favor of your company by showing your company’s unique advantages and setting you apart from your rivals.
+A professional construction proposal can influence the client’s decision in favor of your company by displaying your company’s USPs that set you apart from your competitors.

 What Is Included in a Construction Proposal?